 Turn back on the top skull with the white fill, but keep the black skull selected.
 Now go to Object > Path > Offset Path.

 In my case 10px offset worked well.
 Then click ‘OK’.

-Now you have a thick black stroke around the skull.
+Now you have a thick black stroke around the cartoon skull sticker vector.
 Lock the black skull shape for now.

 Select the eyes and nose and set the fill to black and no stroke.